Flo Kasearu at Koidula Museum

-Being in Koidula Museum and observing its daily life, Flo Kasearu was specifically interested in Koidula’s identity that nowadays seems to be overshadowed by her own legend.
-Koidulaulik (Singer of the Dawn) as she was called, is a mythical figure who even now, 100 years later, plays an important role in our national pride and self-determination.
-As Kasearu opened her house museum in her home in Tallinn already in 2013, not waiting for a posthumous homage in the form of a museum as is tradition, it may also be the reason why her focus is more on the identity than on the museum.
+Being in Koidula Museum and observing its daily life, Flo Kasearu was specifically interested in Koidula’s identity, which nowadays seems to be overshadowed by her own legend.
+Singer of the Dawn, as she was called, is a mythical figure who even now, 100 years later, plays an important role in our national pride and self-determination.
+As Kasearu opened Flo Kasearu’s House Museum in her Tallinn home in 2013, not waiting for a posthumous homage in the form of a museum as is tradition, it may also be the reason why her focus is more on the identity than on the museum.

-… obtained her bachelor’s degree in Painting and master’s degree in Photography from Estonian Academy of Arts as well as completed courses in Berlin University of the Arts.
-The center of Kasearu’s oeuvre is the interpretation and redefining of traditions, national identity, and political and ideological situations.
-Since 2013 she works as the director of Flo Kasearu’s House Museum and her works of the past years are closely related to the environment of the museum.
-She is one of the recipients of the artist’s salary since 2017.
+Flo Kasearu (1985) obtained her bachelor’s degree in Painting and a master’s degree in Photography from the Estonian Academy of Arts, and she completed courses in Berlin University of the Arts.
+The centre of Kasearu’s oeuvre is the interpretation and redefining of traditions, national identity, and political and ideological situations.
+Since 2013, she has worked as the director of Flo Kasearu’s House Museum and her works of the past years are closely related to the environment of the museum.
+She has been one of the recipients of the artist’s salary since 2017.
 (Excerpt from Artists’ Spaces, edited by Merilin Talumaa and Annika Toots, EAA Press, 2017)

 Flo Kasearu’s museum residency took place in summer 2017 and 9–16 March 2018.
 Residency was supported by Cultural Endowment's Pärnu expert group.

 The last four photos are what Flo documented of her residency, including meeting with Henno Sepp, the man who newly found Koidula’s grave in Kronstadt and was present at the reburial.